 Rule Number 7: Gambling, Theft, Violence, Threatening Behavior, Vandalism or Any Unlawful Behavior

-Gambling, theft, violence, threatening behavior, vandalism (including the defacing of property) or ANY unlawful behavior in any form, will not be tolerated and WILL result in IMMEDIATE DISMISSAL from the Welcome House.
+Gambling, theft, violence, threatening behavior, bullying, discrimination, vandalism (including the defacing of property) or ANY unlawful behavior in any form, will not be tolerated and WILL result in IMMEDIATE DISMISSAL from the Welcome House.
+This includes illegal downloading of copyrighted media (movies, music, files, etc.) from Welcome House Wi-Fi or any Welcome House owned devices.
 When applicable, the police WILL BE called and all relevant information will be reported to the appropriate law-enforcement agencies.
-Residents may NOT apply for readmission for thirty (30) days and WILL BE subject to additional admission requirements.

 Rule Number 8: Prescription and Other Medications